Knowledge Distillation Meets Open-Set Semi-Supervised Learning: Knowledge Distillation Experiments

 \textbf{\shortname{} loss designs:} We first evaluate the three different designs of \shortname{} loss discussed in Sec.~\ref{sec:method_SRD}.
 The corresponding experiments are shown in Table~\ref{tab:ab_srd} that all these designs are effective with $\mathcal{L}_{srd}^{mse}$ (Eq. \eqref{eq:srd_mse}) yielding the best results.
 Interestingly, $\mathcal{L}_{srd}^{mse}$ even slightly surpasses the teacher's performance.
 We hypothesize this is due to that our \shortname{} might impose some regularization effect (\eg, fusing the capacity of the student and teacher to some degree) during distillation.
 Overall, this validates the efficacy of our \shortname{} formulation and loss design.
 In the following experiments, we hence use $\mathcal{L}_{srd}^{mse}$ as the default design, unless stated otherwise.

-\textbf{Effect of regularization:} Next, we examine the impact of the feature regularization term in Eq.~\eqref{eq:allloss}.
-It serves as a feature mimicry constraint to facilitate semantic distillation in the prediction (\eg, logit) space.
-Table~\ref{tab:ab_loss} shows that this regularization is useful in improving the semantic distillation, confirming our design choice.
+\textbf{Effect of loss components:} We examine the impact of {{ each loss component} in Eq.~\eqref{eq:allloss}.
+As shown in Table \ref{tab:ab_loss}, around $1\%$ and $2\%$ improvements in Top-1 accuracy can be obtained by the regularization and our distillation, respectively.
+So, our SRD loss is clearly more effective than $\mathcal{R}$.
+Moreover, when combining them together, an additional $0.48\%$ improvement is gained.

-\textbf{Distillation effect:} The generic objective of knowledge distillation is to encourage the student mimic the prediction behaviour of the teacher.
+\textbf{Distillation effect:} The objective of knowledge distillation is to encourage the student mimic the prediction behaviour of the teacher.
 It is hence insightful to evaluate this mimicry quality.
 For comparative evaluation, we contrast \shortname{} with the logit-matching distillation \cite{hinton2015distilling}.
-For mimicry measurement, we adopt the KL divergence between the teacher's and student's predictions.
-It is observed from Table~\ref{tab:ans_sim} that the mimicry ability of a student presents a positive correlation with its accuracy result.
-That is, more similar to the teacher's predictions, better model generalization to the test data.
-Further, we examine qualitatively the feature distribution.
-It is evident in Fig. \ref{fig:tsne} that our \shortname{} can better simulate the teacher's class distribution in the feature space with most of the originally ambiguous boundary regions resolved.
+For mimicry measurement, we adopt the KL divergence between the teacher's and student's predictions, as well as $L_2$ distance between the teacher and student representations.
+It is observed from Table~\ref{tab:ans_sim} that the mimicry ability of a student presents a positive correlation with its accuracy.
+More similarly a student can mimic the teacher, more accurate result achieved.
+Further, we examine qualitatively the feature representation distribution.
+It is evident in Fig. \ref{fig:tsne} that our \shortname{} can learn more discriminative features, consistent with the above numerical measurement.
+Besides, Top-1 accuracy with pretrained teacher classifier proves that learned representation by \shortname{} is closer to teacher's feature.

+{\bf Prediction confidence:} We examine the distribution of prediction confidence across true positives (TP), false positives (FP), false negatives (FN), and true negatives (TN).
+As shown in Fig. \ref{fig:conf}, the peak confidence levels for TP and TN correspond to correct predictions, whereas for FP and FN, they are associated with incorrect predictions.
+Compared to KD, SRD has higher confidence for correct predictions and low confidence for incorrect predictions, which is a favored property.

 \textbf{Complementary with logit-matching distillation:} We further test the complementary of our \shortname{} with the logit-matching distillation \cite{hinton2015distilling}.
+We optimize their combination weight by typical grid search.
 For extensive evaluation, we experiment with a diverse set of teacher/student pairs using ResNets~\cite{He_2016_CVPR}, WRNs~\cite{zagoruyko2016wide}, MobileNetV2~\cite{mobilenetv2}.
-Table~\ref{tab:sup_c100_c} shows that this distillation combination is incompatible and often leads to performance drop in most cases.
+Table~\ref{tab:sup_c100_c} shows that this distillation combination is compatible and often leads to further performance gain.